Today's Articles

 Class of 1892

-Hartshorn Memorial College was created as a college for the education of African American women.
+Hartshorn Memorial College was created as a college for African American women's education.
 The college's namesake, Joseph C. Hartshorn, donated the school funds to honor his wife, Rachel Hartshorn.
 Dr. Lyman Beecher Tefft and Carrie Victoria Dyer co-founded the school.
 Tefft became the first president, while Dyer became the principal.
 Classes started in the basement of the Leigh Street Ebenezer Baptist Church before moving to the corner of Lombardy and Leigh Street, the former Bowe plantation, in 1884.
 The site is now occupied by the Maggie L. Walker Governor's School.

 Hartshorn was considered a sister school to the neighboring Virginia Union University.
 In 1892, the school conferred three baccalaureate degrees, a first for an African American women's college in the country.
 Geoffrey W. Rigler replaced Tefft as president in 1912, while Dyer became dean for two years before resigning.
 Hartshorn merged with Virginia Union University in 1932.
 The school's seal was a map of Africa and Madagascar before a rising sun with the Latin inscription, "Sigillum colegii."